 - Q3 2020 was the most active third quarter in last 20 years by proceeds and the second highest third quarter by deal numbers

-Q3 2020 bucked the traditionally slow IPO period as travel slowed, work from home and the markets were awash in liquidity resulting in the most active third quarter in the last 20 years by proceeds, and the second highest third quarter by deal numbers.
-Globally, YTD IPO activity accelerated, resulting in a 14% increase in total IPOs to 872, and an impressive 43% rise in proceeds of US$165.3b.
+Q3 2020 bucked the traditionally slow IPO period as the markets were awash with liquidity resulting in the most active third quarter in the last 20 years by proceeds, and the second highest third quarter by deal numbers.
+Globally, YTD IPO activity accelerated, resulting in a 14% increase in the total number of IPOs to 872, and an impressive 43% rise in proceeds of US$165.3b.

-IPO activity in the Americas saw 188 deals raise US$62.4b in proceeds, increasing 18% and 33% respectively, while Asia-Pacific saw 554 IPOs raise US$85.3b in proceeds, rising 29% and 88% respectively YTD.
+IPO activity in the Americas saw 188 deals raise US$62.4b in proceeds, increasing 18% and 33% respectively YTD, while Asia-Pacific saw 554 IPOs raise US$85.3b in proceeds, rising by 29% and 88%, respectively YTD.
 Both markets have already exceeded YTD 2019 levels.
-While the EMEIA region rose quarter over quarter, the region is still down YTD by 27% in IPOs (130) and 24% decrease in proceeds (US$17.6b).
+While the EMEIA region rose quarter on quarter, IPO volumes are still down YTD by 27% (130) and proceeds by 24% (US$17.6b) respectively.
 Cross-border IPO activity levels have held steady by deal numbers and proceeds, accounting for 8% and 10% of global IPO activity, respectively.